darky/the-most-convenient-debug/README.md

 #### 🖨️ Print some variable value to stdout

-* 🐌 Low debug performance
+* 🐌 Slower debug performance
 * ↔️ Context switch between your code and stdout
 * 🔁 Often need to rerun your program again and again

 #### ▶️ Step-by-step debugger in IDE

-* 🐌 Low debug performance
+* 🐌 Slower debug performance
 * 🔁 Often need to rerun your program again and again

 #### 🔙 Time-travel debugger